coditori/javatori/README.md

-# Code Tutorials, Examples, and Best Practices.
+# Java Code Tutorials, Spring boot Integrations
 These examples usually are a simple Enterprise combination of existing technologies.
 The following sample applications are provided:
 <table>
 <thead>